tbensky/PrologScheduling/README.md

 To use this, simply replace the `listing(room)` with `json`.

-This outputs a "near" json valid object, because in the final
+This outputs a "near" json valid object, because in the final two lines, the

 ```prolog
 },
 ]
 ```

-combination,  the `,` must be filterd out.
-We do this is a procedural language (Javascript), used to render the rooms.
-(This would be an awful task to try to do in Prolog.)
+`,` must be filterd out.
+We do this in a procedural language (Javascript), used to render the rooms.
+(This is an example of a difficult task to try and do in Prolog, but very easy in a procedural language.
+It looks like SWI-Prolog has a function called `re_replace` however.)

 Next, if you open `render.html` (in this repo) in a web browser, paste in this json output, the click the `render` button, you'll see the room occupancy.